 b) atmospheric thermal runaway;

 f) constraints on utility supplied power and energy;

 k) fast neutron reactors;

 l) nuclear fuel reprocessing;

 m) nuclear waste disposal.

 The heat accumulation is melting: ice that floats on the ocean surface, ice that occurs as land borne glaciers, ice that occurs as permafrost and ice that occurs as fine particles in clouds.
 This melting of ice is reducing Earth's solar reflectivity (planetary Bond albedo), which is increasing the rate of net energy absorption.
 This net energy absorption is gradually warming the oceans.
-This warming process will continue until the average temperature rises about 17.4 degrees C.
+This warming process will continue until the average Earth solar reflectivity (Bond albedo) drops from 30% to 10% with an accompanying temperature rise of about 17.4 degrees C.

 The non-linear equations that describe this warming phenomena have two stable solutions.
 These two solutions correspond to the present atmospheric "cool" state and a future "warm" state.
 Thermal runaway is the spontaneous transition from the "cool" state to the "warm" state that is triggered by an atmospheric CO2 concentration exceeding about 433 ppmv.